fejlek/Nine-Circles-ML1/1 First Circle - Previously On Nine Circles/First_circle_prevon_2.md

 The area under ROC for binary classification equals the *concordance index*.
 The concordance index is equal to the concordance probability: the proportion of *comparable pairs* in the data (pairs that have different outcomes) that are concordant (individuals with the higher predicted probability experienced the event).

-*c*-index is another improper scoring rule, and thus, *c* can give some weird results [[7](#7)].
+*C*-index is another improper scoring rule, and thus, *c* can give some weird results [[7](#7)].
 It is also a somewhat insensitive metric (adding or removing significant predictors may not change the value of *c*), and thus, it is overall not sufficient for comparing models.

 #### Strictly Proper Scoring Rules (logarithmic score and Brier score) <a class="anchor" id="scoring"></a>